Elevate Portland Initiative

 UofL students log countless volunteer hours working at non-profits.
 They do it as part of their education, but the benefits are teaching them lessons for a lifetime.

-Davis-Sramek championed the successful Elevate Portland Elementary Initiative, in which the college is focusing volunteer efforts on the struggling Portland Elementary School in Louisville’s West side.
-The initiative, now in its second year, has involved dozens of students, faculty and staff from the college and brought new hope to hundreds of Portland students, many of whom live in low-income, single-parent homes.
+The college is focusing volunteer efforts on the struggling Portland Elementary School in Louisville’s West side.
+The initiative has involved dozens of students, faculty, and staff from the college and brought new hope to hundreds of Portland students, many of whom live in low-income, single-parent homes.
 The initiative is designed to provide the students with basic needs that support a higher-quality learning environment and to nurture aspirational goals that will encourage a path out of poverty.

 Tablet PCs, warm clothing, snacks and most of all, encouragement … these are the things that faculty, staff and students from the College of Business are bringing to one of Louisville’s most disadvantaged elementary schools.
 Launched in 2015, the Elevate Portland Elementary Initiative has quickly become a popular outreach project.

-Every fall, thousands people visit Louisville to attend IdeaFestival.
-Like TED conferences, IdeaFestival presents speakers who give compelling talks about their research and discoveries with an eye toward the future.
+Every fall from 2000-2017, thousands of people visited Louisville to attend IdeaFestival.
+Like TED conferences, IdeaFestival presented speakers who gave compelling talks about their research and discoveries with an eye toward the future.

-This year’s theme was “Future of Human Imagination,” and one speaker was Margot Lee Shetterly, author of “Hidden Figures,” which tells the story of black female NASA mathematicians (the movie is to be released in January 2017).
+In 2016, the theme was “Future of Human Imagination,” and one speaker was Margot Lee Shetterly, author of “Hidden Figures,” which tells the story of black female NASA mathematicians.
 Five hundred copies of the book were distributed to students attending Thrivals.
 Another speaker was Yari Rodriguez, an MIT researcher who is a finalist for a spot with a group that will settle on Mars beginning in 2025.

 Students from several regional high schools attend Thrivals each year for free, but they have to earn their spot.